by Texas Homesteader ~

 Then he’ll check the temps again, add charcoal if needed and adjust the vents to maintain the temperatures he wants.
 Then he’ll tell Siri to set his timer again.

-The last time or two he basted the meat he did so with my homemade Honey-Sweetened BBQ Sauce for a thicker final coating.
+The final time or two basting the meat, RancherMan did so with my homemade Honey-Sweetened BBQ Sauce for a thicker final coating.
 Nice touch!

 Other types of meat may require different internal temperatures.
 Verify through the USDA Safe Internal Temperature site for your circumstances.
-It provides the minimum safe internal cooking temperatures and rest times for various kinds of meat.
+It provides the minimum safe internal cooking temperatures as well as rest times for various kinds of meat.
 Food safety is important!

 Now that all is done, RancherMan brought the meat into the kitchen and let it rest for about 30 minutes.
 Then we got busy shredding those roasts.